pulumi/workshops/aws-advanced-cicd/README.md

 In this workshop, you will learn advance topics that make up a robust infrastructure ci/cd pipeline through guided exercises.
 You will use Pulumi tooling to take your cloud infrastructure pipeline one step closer to production.

-This workshop introduces users to advance DevOps best practices.
-You will add compliance checks via policits, drift detection, and isolated test environments to an existing GitHub Actions pipeline.
-Accelerate your AWS projects with the skeleton code provided.
+This workshop introduces users to advanced DevOps best practices.
+You will add compliance checks via policies, drift detection, and isolated test environments to an existing GitHub Actions pipeline.
+This will help accelerate your AWS projects with the code examples provided.

 ## Learning Objectives